About Us

 Updates from our work and community

-Stay informed with the latest developments from the National Council for Special Education.
-From new initiatives and reports to key appointments and partnerships, this is where we share what’s happening across our organisation and in special education nationwide.
+From new initiatives and reports to key appointments and partnerships, see what’s happening across our organisation and in special education across Ireland.